processing/p5.js/contributor_docs/organization.md

 To propose a change, open an issue.
 If it is a large change or a change that necessitates significant design consideration, add a 'discussion' label to the issue.
 Interested community members will chime in with their thoughts.
 After a significant period has passed (30 days unless urgent), maintainers will try to discern whether there is significant interest and whether consensus has been reached about the best approach.
 At this point, maintainers will either request a vote, close the issue, or open up the issue for pull requests.
 Pull requests submitted before a discussion has concluded will be ignored.

-> In the future it would be great to automate the above organization and decision-making processes.
+> In the future, it would be great to automate the above organization and decision-making processes.

 > If you have an idea for how to automate any of the above with a bot or github action feel free to open an issue with your proposal!